tcaxias/docker/nginx/readme.md

-# Nginx container so server static content with HTPASS
+# Nginx container to server static content with HTPASS

 Example usage: